HavokInspiration/cakephp-actions-class/README.md

 - [x] Serve an action behind a routing prefix
 - [x] Let the system fallback to CakePHP dispatching cycle in case an Action does not exist
 - [x] Serve an action behind a nested routing prefix
-- [ ] Serve an action from a plugin
+- [x] Serve an action from a plugin
-- [ ] Serve an action from a plugin, behind a (nested) routing prefix
+- [x] Serve an action from a plugin, behind a (nested) routing prefix
+- [ ] Test working with Components
+    - [ ] Loading a component in an action
+    - [ ] Loading two different components in two different action
+- [ ] Try working with an "AppAction"
 - [ ] Start writing unit tests
 - [ ] Write some docs
 - [ ] Run a sniffer